Posted October 18, 2020

 Muffler – The muffler and resonator address engine sound.
 Most work to reduce the noise to keep your car running as quietly as possible.

-Pipes – Once it’s traveled through the above components, exhaust journeys through remaining pipes to exit the vehicle.
-This process cools the fumes as well.
+Pipes – Once it has journeyed through the above components, exhaust travels through remaining pipes to exit the vehicle.
+This process also cools the fumes.

-Much like every other system in your vehicle, the pipes and exhaust components endure wear and tear over time.
-The severe chemicals in the exhaust itself can potentially harm the interior of a vehicle while road debris and corrosion can cause damage to its exterior.
+Like every system in your vehicle, the pipes and exhaust components undergo wear and tear over time.
+The harsh chemicals in the exhaust itself can degrade the system’s interior while road debris and corrosion cab cause damage to its exterior.

-Loose connections or corrosion can sometimes create leaks in your vehicle’s exhaust system.
-If do you have a leak, you’ll likely know right away from warning signs like loud cracking noises or distinct odor emanation.
+Corrosion or loose connections can sometimes create leaks in your system.
+If you have a leak, you’ll likely know right away from warning signs like loud cracking noises or distinct odor emanation.

 Be sure to contact our team of ASE-certified technicians by clicking HERE if you notice any issues with your exhaust system or if you have any other questions/concerns regarding your vehicle’s health!